aneurokumar/website/content/Second Brain/how milliq water systems produce pure, laboratory grade water.md

 > **Summary**
 > Milli-Q water is a water purification system for labs which include high-flow and ultrapure water systems.
 It removes contaminants/impurities and distributes water free from particles, ions, and other organic compounds.
 >
-> Side note: do not drink this!
+> Side note: do not drink this, or use the Ultrapure water for equipments!

 # Purity via reverse osmosis, de-ionization, and UV irradiation
 MilliQ water is purified to Type I standard = very low impurities.
 It goes through a multi-step process (see heading).